 In most faiths, there is a general consensus that there is a being far greater than you could ever imagine.
 Often, you may feel like you bear the weight of the world on your shoulders, which translates to stress.
 The belief that we can offer this suffering up to a being that is better equipped to evaluate and guide you through it is often alleviation enough.

 It’s no secret that exercising and burning calories results in the brain’s release of endorphins.
 Similar to what’s experienced when you eat something tasty, endorphins indicate pleasure, sending positive vibes and satisfaction through your veins.

 If only there were some ideal way to combine meditation with exercise.
 Fortunately, there is.
 Yoga has long been the go-to for stress and anxiety relief for centuries.
+Finding a place where you are comfortable and finding the right Yoga coach can be time consuming but Adviice has the answer.
 The mind-body practice is composed of physical poses, meditation, and relaxed breathing.
 It has also been shown to reduce blood pressure and lower your heart rate.

 You are responsible for the vibes you are putting out into the world.
 Karma is real to the effect that you get what you give and what goes around comes around.
 If you think you’re going to fail, you’re going to fail.
 If you put positive vibes out into the universe, you will see success.

 Sometimes stress is rooted in your attitude.
 You get so caught up in what you need to get done next that you forget how you are showing up in the moment.
 How are you facing today’s challenges?
 What sort of attitude are you giving to those you encounter?
 What could you do differently to reduce stress in your current situation?